 It is difficult to pinpoint specific events that triggered the strong increase in consumer plastics and simultaneous decrease in industrial plastics from the 1980s to the 1990s, nor can we identify a clear background for the subsequent sharp decrease in user plastics during the late 1990s.

-The more gradual changes since early 2000s may reflect high media attention for the 'Pacific garbage patch' and 'plastic soup' that started in the early 2000s and continued with news on garbage patches in all oceanic gyres and plastic soup being everywhere.
+The more gradual change since early 2000s likely reflects media attention and public awareness of the existence of oceanic 'garbage patches' and 'plastic soup' which started with the publication on the North Pacific gyre by Moore et al. (2001).
 The added element of micro- or nano-sized plastics ingested by marine organisms that could physically or chemically find their way into human food, has certainly led to increased concern and awareness, and has led to a range of dedicated policies and actions by authorities, industry and general public.
-These clearly are taking a gradual effect in our region.
+These appear to gradually take effect.

-If current rates of change persist, the first year of the long-term EcoQO target (in which the proportion of fulmars with more than 0.1g of plastic in the stomach remains under 10%) may be reached in the Netherlands during the late 2050s. in 2060.
-Currently 46% of beached fulmars exceeds the 0.1g level (92% of fulmars has some plastic in the stomach, average 25.1 particles weighing 0.26g).
-For the shorter term policy goals, tendency in international discussions is that intermediate assessments should provide evidence of 'significant improvement', which in case of fulmar monitoring is based on results over the most recent 10-year period.
-The year 2020 is of major relevance for the Good Environmental Status in the EU Marine Framework Strategy Directive.
-The trends analysed here indicate that significant improvement implies that EcoQO performance by the year 2020 should have decreased to about 40 to 42% of fulmars exceeding the 0.1g threshold in the stomach (Fig. 7; Table 5).
+If current rates of change persist, the first year of the long-term EcoQO target (in which the proportion of fulmars with more than 0.1g of plastic in the stomach remains under 10%) may be reached in the Netherlands between the late 2030s to late 2040s.
+The most recent changes have strengthened the conclusions in the previous report (Van Franeker and Kühn 2018).
+Currently 43% of beached fulmars in the Netherlands exceed the 0.1g level.
+Plastics are present in 93% of fulmars and the average per individual is 23.6 particles with a combined mass of 0.26g.

+For the shorter-term policy goals, tendency in international discussions is that intermediate assessments should provide evidence of 'significant improvement'.
+The year 2020 is of major relevance for the Good Environmental Status in the EU Marine Strategy Framework Directive.
+Our models indicate that continued significant improvement implies that EcoQO performance by the year 2020 should have decreased to about 34 to 38% of fulmars exceeding the 0.1q threshold in the stomach (Fig. 7; Table 5).

-It is important to repeat that the predicted trend does not imply that we can now relax and take no further action.
+It is important to remain aware that the predicted trend does not imply that we can now relax and take no further action.
 The model prediction is not based on a status-quo, but on the current rate of change.
 We assume that change to be the result of increased policy measures and improved awareness and behaviour.
-This implies that the predicted future change will require further new policy measures and further changes in awareness and behaviour.
-Without extra effort it is unlikely that the EcoQO target could be reached in the predicted time period.
+This implies that the predicted future change will require further new policy measures and further improvements in awareness and behaviour.
+Without extra effort, it is unlikely that the EcoQO target could be reached in the predicted time period.